 Drop into the Vital TeaLeaf (1044 Grant Avenue) a Ginseng oolong energy boost.

 It’s a tea-lovers paradise with large glass jars that display over 300 different kinds of tea, ranging from the $2500 per-kilogram bamboo green tea to the more affordable and popular lychee black tea.
-Tastings of some of the teas is free.
+Tastings of some of the teas are free.

-Coolest place to stay in San Francisco
+Things to do in San Francisco at night

 Ride a cable car down the hill to the E&O Kitchen and Bar (314 Sutter Street) where you’ll find the best Southeast Asian fusion grill in town.